Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Hamiltonian Variational Integrators

 which implicitly defines the integrator, $\tilde{F}_{H_d^+}:(q_0,p_0) \mapsto (q_1,p_1)$.

-Various methods for constructing and analyzing Hamiltonian variational integrators can be found in \cite{LeZh2011}, \cite{ScLe2017}, and \cite{ScShLe2017}.
-In particular, there is an analogous error analysis theorem as in the case of Lagrangian variational integrators.
-If a discrete right Hamiltonian, $H^+_d$, approximates the exact discrete right Hamiltonian, $H_d^{+,E}$, to order $r$, i.e.,
+Theorem 2.3.1 of \cite{MaWe2001}, which simplified the error analysis for Lagrangian variational integrators, has an analogue for Hamiltonian variational integrators.
+Theorem 2.2 in \cite{ScLe2017} states that if a discrete right Hamiltonian $H^+_d$ approximates the exact discrete right Hamiltonian $H_d^{+,E}$ to order $r$, i.e.,

-then the discrete right Hamilton's map, $\tilde{F}_{H^+_d}:(q_k,p_k)\mapsto(q_{k+1},p_{k+1})$, viewed as a one-step method, is order $r$ accurate.
+then the discrete right Hamilton's map $\tilde{F}_{H^+_d}:(q_k,p_k)\mapsto(q_{k+1},p_{k+1})$, viewed as a one-step method, is order $r$ accurate. \\

+\underline{\textbf{Type III:}} The boundary-value formulation of the exact Type III generating function of the time-$h$ flow of Hamilton's equations is given by the exact discrete left Hamiltonian,

+where $(q,p)$ satisfies Hamilton's equations with boundary conditions $q(h)=q_1$ and $p(0)=p_0$.
+A Type III Hamiltonian variational integrator is constructed by using an approximate discrete left Hamiltonian $H_d^-$, and applying the discrete left Hamilton's equations,

+which implicitly defines the integrator, $\tilde{F}_{H_d^-}:(q_0,p_0) \mapsto (q_1,p_1)$.
+As mentioned in \cite{ScLe2017}, the proof of Theorem 2.2 in \cite{ScLe2017} can be easily adjusted to prove an equivalent theorem for the discrete left Hamiltonian case, which states that if a discrete left Hamiltonian $H^-_d$ approximates the exact discrete left Hamiltonian $H_d^{-,E}$ to order $r$, i.e.,